ivogeorg/ce-learning-progression-001-microbit/learning-progression-with-la-schema.md

 #### 1. Study
 [[toc](#table-of-contents)]

-Loops are very useful to execute the same code repeatedly and spare us code duplication.
+`[<lernact-rd>]` Loops are very useful to execute the same code repeatedly and spare us code duplication.
 However, the code block in a loop _does not_:
 1. Have a name, which we can use to execute it similarly to how we use variables; and
 2. Cannot accept data input or perform data output.
 It is just static and unchangeable.